-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 U.S. Bank Cash+™ Visa Signature® Card: Best for streaming

-The information for the Discover it Cash Back, U.S. Bank Cash+ and Bank of America Cash Rewards cards has been collected independently by CNN Underscored.
+The information for the Discover it Cash Back and U.S. Bank Cash+ Visa Signature cards has been collected independently by CNN Underscored.
 The card details on this page have not been reviewed or provided by the card issuers.

 Why did we select these cards as our best cash back credit cards for 2021?
 CNN Underscored’s comprehensive credit card methodology compares every aspect of each cash back credit card to our “benchmark credit card” to determine which cards can potentially earn you the most cash.
 So let’s dive into the details of each card and see how they stack up.